 Making an initial investigation

-Before you start researching your market, conduct an initial investigation to work out what kind of information you need and what you can expect to get.
+Before you start researching your market, conduct an initial investigation to work out what kind of information you need and what is available and trustworthy.
 You need to check that you have enough sources to get useful information.
 If not, you may need to reconsider your market research objectives.
 Alternatively, you may find there is a lot of information already available to you, so you can reduce the scope of your research to save time and money.

 Planning your market research